kagaimiq/jielie/datafmt/br17-fw.md

 ```

-The code file (`sdram.app`, `sdk.app`, or something else, perhaps) is always the first file and comes immediatly at the beginning, as the execution starts from address 0x01000000, where the user.app is mapped to.
+The code file (`sdram.app`, `sdk.app`, or something else, perhaps) is always the first file and comes immediately at the beginning, because the execution always starts from the start of the SFC map.
-Thus, the file list is located at the very end of the area, so in order to know where it is located, you need to look into `sys.cfg` first.
+And because of that, the file list itself is located at the very end in this area, so in order to know where it is located, you need to look into `sys.cfg` first.

 ```
 0000d720  40 c6 0f c6 15 c6 1e c6  cb ea 34 00 4b ea e8 33  |@.........4.K..3|